puzzle/micrometer-prometheus-agent/README.md

-# micrometer-prometheus-agent is no longer actively maintained by VMware, Inc.
+# micrometer-prometheus-agent

 ## Prometheus Agent

-Build the agent with `./gradlew build`.
+Build the agent with `mvn package`.

 Run an application with `java -javaagent:micrometer-prometheus-agent.jar -jar application.jar`.